metoppv/improver/doc/source/metadata/Probabilities.rst

 Percentiles
 -----------

-This is probably the second most strightforward form, as again it still represents actual sets of values of the diagnostic.
+This is probably the second most straightforward form, as again it still represents actual sets of values of the diagnostic.
 Instead of realizations
 (separate scenarios, each self-consistent over time),